ajfisher/wdc/README.md

 In here there are a range of demos for touch interface behaviour for web applications using the HTML Touch API.

+These elements are self contained on the WDC12 branch in the repo that lives at github.com/ajfisher/wdc.git

 List of files:
 ---------------